prajwalp/CoexMetacomm/README.md

 `notebooks/` folder contains different notebooks for the different panels of the figures plotted in the paper

-`data/` folder contains all the data generated from the scripts used for plotting in the notebooks
+`data/` folder contains all the data generated from the scripts used for plotting in the notebooks.
+It has been compressed for uploading purposes.
+Please decompress before running notebooks